Skip to main content

 Templates configuration

 When adding sections to a new list, list creators can select a section template to help organize the list.
 For the Numbered pattern templates, they can adjust the number of sections if needed.
+If they choose the Default option, they create one section in this list labeled according to the configuration.

 The Create new list wizard includes a Preview section to preview how the sections will be displayed on the list.
 The list creator can view different options before selecting Create list.